List on Bids44 →

 Physical Preparation

-Ensure All Electricals Work: Check the headlight (high/low beam), indicators, horn, tail lamp, brake lamp, and instrument cluster lights.
-Faulty electricals suggest neglect.
+Ensure All Electricals Work.
+Headlight (high/low beam), indicators, horn, tail lamp, and instrument cluster must be fully functional.
+Minor electrical issues can make buyers suspicious.

 Documentation

-Keep All Original Documents: Have your original RC book, valid insurance papers, PUC certificate, and all service records ready.
-A complete paper trail adds significant credibility and can add ₹20,000-40,000 to the value.
+Gather All Documents.
+Have your RC book, insurance papers (current and past, if possible), PUC certificate, and original purchase invoice ready.
+A complete paper trail adds significant credibility and can boost value by ₹20,000-₹30,000.

 Listing Photography